59 (number)

 A regular icosahedron has 59 stellations.

 59 (fifty-nine) is the natural number following 58 and preceding 60.

 In mathematics

-Fifty-nine is the 17th prime number, and 7th super-prime.
-It is also a good prime, a Higgs prime, an irregular prime, a Pillai prime, a Ramanujan prime, a safe prime, and a supersingular prime.
+59 is the 17th prime number, and 7th super-prime.
+It is also a good prime, a Higgs prime, an irregular prime, a Pillai prime, a Ramanujan prime, a safe prime, a sexy prime, and a supersingular prime.
 The next prime number is sixty-one, with which it comprises a twin prime.

 There are 59 stellations of the regular icosahedron.